IMMUNIZATION

 - Also recommended for special situations e.g. SCA, HIV

-Expanded Programme on Immunization
+Expanded Programme on Immunisation

-Bacille Calmett Guerin (BCG) is the vaccine given to children and / or adults to prevent Mycobacterium tuberculosis infection.
+Bacille Calmette Guerin (BCG) is the vaccine given to children and / or adults to prevent Mycobacterium tuberculosis infection.
 In infancy, it is given soon after delivery, usually within the first 48 hours, intradermally, and in the upper arm of the baby.
 The dose is 0.5 millilitre and this protects against severe forms of tuberculosis for life.
 The vaccine is very safe.

 Hepatitis B is a viral disease that primarily affects the liver causing severe damage to the liver and its functioning.
 If left untreated, hepatitis B infection can lead to liver cirrhosis and hepatocellular cancer.
 Hepatitis infection can be contracted following contact with human and bodily fluids, sexually or through blood transfusion.
 The vaccine is given 3 times at intervals to achieve lifelong immunity against the disease.
 It is safe and given as intramuscular injection.